jcubic/lips/REFERENCE.md

 ## string<?
 ```
-(string<? string1 string2)
+(string<? string1 string2 ...)

-Returns true if the second string is smaller than the first one.
+Returns true if strings are monotonically increasing.
 ```

 ## string<=?
 ```
-(string<? string1 string2)
+(string<? string1 string2 ...)

-Returns true if the second string is not larger than the first one.
+Returns true if strings are monotonically non-decreasing.
 ```

 ## string=?
 ```
-(string=? string1 string2)
+(string=? string1 string2 ...)

-Checks if two strings are equal.
+Checks if all strings are equal.
 ```

 ## string>?
 ```
-(string<? string1 string2)
+(string<? string1 string2 ...)

-Returns true if the second string is larger than the first one.
+Returns true if strings are monotonically decreasing.
 ```

 ## string>=?
 ```
-(string<? string1 string2)
+(string<? string1 string2 ...)

-Returns true if second character is not smaller then the first one.
+Returns true if strings are monotonically non-increasing.
 ```

 ## substring